iancaragol/with/content/posts/morocco/index.md

 ✈️

-When we arrived in Marrakech it was pretty late so we just took a taxi to our AirBnb, got some food at a nearby restaurant, and then went to bed.
+When we arrived in Marrakech it was pretty late so we took a taxi to our AirBnb, got some food at a nearby restaurant, and then went to bed.

 ## Casablanca